Bakari Galana: »The youth are important in our society; they are the ones who will take over the country«

 »In the past, politicians and others have exploited unemployment and paid young people to riot and create discord in favor of politicians’ campaigns.
 We have agreed with the youth that they won’t do that anymore, « says Bakari Galana, adding that the gang members handed over 400 knives when they made the deal to secure them permanent jobs instead of living on small payments from violence.

 It’s not just the gang members who have felt the change.
-According to the policeman, 400 fewer knives in circulation has helped to make the area safer, and the cooperation has evolved to the point where he sometimes gets a call to warn him if there is an insecurity brewing in Bondeni.
+According to the policeman, 400 fewer knives in circulation has helped to make the area safer, and the cooperation has evolved to the point where he sometimes gets a call to warn him if there is insecurity brewing in Bondeni.

 »I’m proud of what we have achieved.
 I’m a very, very happy policeman, « he smiles.